 b.
 Section 2.2 provides an explanation of each line item in the building type dimensional tables, defines how to measure each requirement, and provides other standards and reference information as necessary.

 2.2 STANDARDS & MEASUREMENTS

 1. General

 a.
-This section provides an explanation of each line item in the building type tables found in this Ordinance, defines how to measure each requirement, and provides other standards and reference information as necessary.
+This section provides an explanation of dimensional standards found in this Ordinance, defines how to measure each requirement, and provides other standards and reference information as necessary.

 2. Lot Standards